Reishimanfr/The-World-Machine-Bot/README.md

   # Enables search suggestions in the /music play command when typing stuff in the field
   # You must run the command deployment script after enabling/disabling this!
-  # Deployment script: <npm> run deploy
+  # Deployment script: npm run deploy
   autocomplete: true

-  # Instead of making all responses to commands like /music play ephemeral, make them public
-  announcePlayerActions: false # TODO

   # Re-sends the now-playing embed after a song ends
   resendEmbedAfterSongEnd: true